ptsteadman/notebook/stories/a-quiet-new-voice.md

 # Feyerabend

-Feyerabend's driver slowed the car to a crawl, looking for the address of her new apartment.
-It was very late, and Feyerabend was very conscious of the sounds of the hot car, the tires on the pavement, and her own small movements.
+Feyerabend's driver slowed the car to a crawl, trying to find her new address in the dark.
+Feyerabend was very conscious of the sounds of the hot car, the tires on the pavement, and her own small movements.

-The driver stopped in front an older building, set back in a stand of oak trees.
-He showed Feyerabend around her apartment, explaining obvious things about the fixtures.
+The driver stopped in front an academic-looking building, set back in a stand of oak trees.
+He showed Feyerabend around her new apartment, explaining obvious things about the fixtures.

-After he left, Feyerabend brought her bag into the largest bedroom.
-She felt like she was on an exciting vacation, but she'd be living in Poland for a whole year.
-It was hard to imagine all that time.
+Once Feyerabend was alone, she brought her bag into the largest bedroom.
+She felt like she was on an exciting vacation, even though she would be living in this place for a year, in Warsaw.

+---

 The next day was warm and summery.
-Feyerabend decided to go to a nearby outdoor swimming park, in accordance with Addison Chen's wishes.
-Addison had sent an email welcoming her that suggested that she spend her first week in Warsaw 'getting situated', not working.
+Feyerabend decided to go to a nearby outdoor swimming park.
+She was supposed to spend her first week in Warsaw 'getting situated', not working.
+An email from Addison Chen had specified this: that she had already done so much work for the project, and that she should try to relax.
 Feyerabend sat on a towel in the bristly green grass, reading a novel from the airport.

 As she watched families grilling and jumping in the pool, she thought ahead to meeting people at the lab on Monday.
-It probably wouldn't be particularly
-uncomfortable: Feyerabend was used to meeting colleagues from the Internet, and there would be a lot to talk about.
-In Feyerabend's experience, most people were not surprised that she was trans: they could tell from the picture on her website.
+It would probably be okay: Feyerabend was used to meeting colleagues from the Internet, and there would be a lot to talk about.
+In Feyerabend's experience, most people were not surprised that she was
+trans: they could tell from the picture on her website.

+---

+Feyerabend made an effort to explore her new city, knowing that she'd quickly fall into a very limited routine when she started work.
 Warsaw was pastel and grey, and somehow reminded Feyerabend of being a teenager.
-She knew that she was still young in the relative sense, but the week of free time bought back memories.
-She felt so deep into her life.

 For ten years, Feyerabend had studied formal grammar at a few different universities.
 She read and thought as hard as she could, and avoided the hype.